hashicorp/vault/website/source/docs/secrets/databases/custom.html.md

 The Database backend allows new functionality to be added through a plugin interface without needing to modify vault's core code.
 This allows you write your own code to generate credentials in any database you wish.
-It also allows databases that require dynamically linked libraries to be used with vault.
+It also allows databases that require dynamically linked libraries to be used as plugins while keeping Vault itself statically linked.

 ~> **Advanced topic!** Plugin development is a highly advanced topic in Vault, and is not required knowledge for day-to-day usage.